bltlab/seqscore/README.md

 # Development

+The following instructions are for the project maintainers only.

 For the latest development version, check out the `main` branch (stable, but sometimes newer than the version on PyPI), or the `dev`